 This tomato basil omelet recipe is from my wife Angel, who loves to make food and home and body care recipes that support people’s journey to optimal health.
-Check out my wife’s website and facebook page where she shares stories and pics about our life.
+Check out my wife’s website, instagram and facebook page where she shares stories and pics about our life.
+She also has a great YouTube channel you can check out as well.
 We know that you will LOVE this tomato basil omelet.

 Tomato Basil Omelet

 Yield 1 Omelet

 - 1/2 bell pepper sliced (yellow pepper in this image)

 - 2 teaspoons organic basil (fresh or dried)

 - 3 organic eggs

 - 1 tablespoon organic coconut oil/ghee/butter